acryptos/docs.acryptos.com/README.md

 # Overview

-## Introduction to Advanced Yield Farming Strategies on the Binance Smart Chain with ACryptoS
+## Introduction to Advanced Yield Farming Strategies with ACryptoS

 ACryptoS offers three products on the Binance Smart Chain (BSC).